Auto Transformer: Definition, Diagram, Working, Advantages & Disadvantages

 Therefore, an auto transformer transforms electrical energy both electrically and magnetically.

-Theory of Auto Transformer
+Auto Transformer Diagram

 A circuit diagram of a typical autotransformer is depicted in the following figure.